-I was a member and played at my local small-town course which didn't really care too much about dress code.
-Jeans and T-shirts were the norm.
+I was a member of, and played at my local small-town course which didn't care much about dress code.
+Jeans and T-shirts were the norm, shorts without belts were fine.
+Even a soccer jersey was acceptable.
+I was from podunkville.

 I went up to a big city as a newbie golfer and found all the famous championship courses I'd read about and planned on playing them one by one.
 I settled on the first one, which my cousin worked at, and made sure to put on my best golfing outfit, collared shirt and all.